Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars at $z\sim6$ traced by Ly$\alpha$ emitters: Discussion

-The absence of LAEs within the proximity zone is also observed in the bright quasar VIK J2348$-$3054 at $z=6.90$ \citep{Lambert2024}, located within an LAE overdensity over several pMpc. \citet{Lambert2024} suggest that the absence is caused by the photoevaporation effect, intense quasar radiation that prohibits star formation in its vicinity.
-On the other hand, several LAEs are found in the proximity zones of the quasars (e.g. \citealp{Bosman2020, Protusova2025}).
+The absence of LAEs within the proximity zone is also observed in the bright quasar VIK J2348$-$3054 at $z=6.90$ \citep{Lambert2024}, located within an LAE overdensity over several pMpc. \citet{Lambert2024} suggest that the absence is caused by the photoevaporation effect.
+On the other hand, several LAEs are found in the proximity zones of some quasars at $z\sim6$ (e.g. \citealp{Bosman2020, Protusova2025}).
 The presence of these LAEs is thought to be due to the effect of locally small \ion{H}{I} fractions caused by ionizing photons from quasars rather than photoevaporation.